nonetypes/ml_1/README.md

 ## Possible Applications
 It was observed that the model does well in its predictions when there was a clear trend in the data.
 A possible application would be to find predictions made across thousands of stocks which have a positive angle of sufficient degrees.
 These could then be reviewed by a human to discover unfamiliar stocks with an upward trend.

+## Concerns
+The impact of algorithms on the stock market is a growing concern.
+Machine learning can lend an unfair advantage in favor of those who possess robust data sets and resources to dedicate to algorithmic trading.
+But, if such tools are widely available to the general trading public, applications such as this one could help to level the playing field.
+However, the consequences of widespread applications of machine learning to stock market speculation is ultimately unknown and potentially catastrophic.